CameronBodine/PINGMapper/docs/gettingstarted/UpdateInstallation.md

 <img src="../../assets/install/pingwizard_update.PNG"/>

-## Option 2
+## Option 2 - Update from the prompt

-Open the Anaconda Powershell prompt and run the following:
+Open the Miniforge Prompt and run the following:

 ```bash
 conda activate ping